martin-ueding/vigilant-crypto-snatch/docs/dev/components.md

 ## Core

 At the center there are the core entities, the data classes which don't depend on anything else.
-These are the classes representing `Price` and `Trade`, as well as the specification for the triggers, the `TriggerSpec`.
+These are the classes representing `Price` and `Trade`.

 [![](graphs/core.svg)](graphs/core.svg)